JetBrains/kotlin/plugins/formal-verification/README.md

 - The name `toViper` should be used exclusively for functions that go from step 3 to step 4.
 - For getting the conversion results as stage 3 structures, use either a property named after the thing to be returned (e.g. `program`, `method`) or a function named after it (e.g. `toLocalVar`, `toType`).
+- Utility functions of stage 3 nodes for constructing other stage 3 nodes should be named after the node they construct (e.g. `funcApp`).

 ## Directory structure: